duanegero/Basketball-Roster-Coach-API-Frontend/README.md

 ## Usage
 ### Backend Repository
 [Basketball-Roster-Coach-API](https://github.com/duanegero/Basketball-Roster-Coach-API.git)<br>
-Ensure the backend API server is running and configured to allow requests from the frontend.
+Ensure the backend API server is running and configured to allow requests from the frontend.<br>
+The app provides an interactive interface for users to Create, Read, Update and Delete with data.<br>
+1.**Create/Post**
+  Add a new player or coach to the database.